-- Australian pensions are usually paid at a proportional rate outside Australia and as a ‘top-up’ pension inside Australia - that is, any pension you receive from the country under whose agreement you are being paid will generally reduce your Australian pension dollar for dollar
+- Australian pensions are usually paid at a proportional rate outside Australia based on residence in Australia during your working life and as a top up pension inside Australia - that is, any pension you receive from the country under whose agreement you are being paid will generally reduce your Australian pension on a dollar for dollar basis

 Claiming a foreign pension while in Australia

-Note: if you are receiving or claiming certain Australian payments, including an Australian Age Pension, you (and your partner, if applicable) must take steps to claim a pension from the country you lived in, or provide a reason for which a claim would be unsuccessful.
+If you are receiving or claiming certain Australian payments, including an Australian Age Pension, you and your partner must take steps to claim a pension from the country you lived in, or provide a reason why a claim would be unsuccessful.